Json0713/my-portfolio/services/PWA.README.md

 - Built with [SPCK] on Android
 - Powered by Bootstrap 5.3.3 and Bootstrap Icons
-- Service Worker + Manifest: Manual vanilla setup
+- Service Worker + Manifest: vanilla setup

 ---